 She’s teamed up with internationally-experienced restaurateur Natsuko Perromat du Marais to create a wine bar that’s as accessible to occasional drinkers to swilling aficionados, with a laidback atmosphere, cosy firesides and communal tables.
-The ground floor has a bustling, community feel, with an al fresco terrace, while upstairs is a more intimate affair, including a private dining room for special occasions.
+The ground floor has a bustling feel with an al fresco terrace, while upstairs is a more intimate affair, including a private dining room for special occasions.

 As you’d expect from Petit’s heritage, most of the wine on offer is French, but there’s a wealth of carefully selected wines from round the world to stopper the gaps.
-And to stop you stumbling out 4 hours later a little worse for wear, there’ll be small plates to accompany the liquid offering, from crudités served with a raspberry hummus, to heirloom tomato and strawberry salads, braised octopus with olives and capers, or a full sirloin steak.
+And to stop you stumbling out 4 hours later a little worse for wear, there’s a range of small plates to accompany the liquid offering, from crudités served with a raspberry hummus, to heirloom tomato and strawberry salads, braised octopus with olives and capers, or a full sirloin steak.

 …So nothing to wine about there.